 - Why is goal setting so important?

-- One of the most critical concepts to understand
+- This is one of the most critical concepts to understand.

-- Applies to both your loans and investments
+- It applies to both your loans and investments.

 - Start investing early